 By taking a look at the makeup of their workforce, they realized the TBC employee base was largely made up of Millennials (29%) and Gen X (45%).
 The workforce, particularly Millennials, preferred a more accessible and on demand solution.
 Learning was no longer confined to the classroom.

 Just-in-time learning solved employee problems

-TBC’s L&D team adopted a more accessible and on-demand approach to learning and implemented Udemy for Business across the company.
+TBC’s L&D team adopted a more accessible and on-demand approach to learning and implemented Udemy Business across the company.
 Within 60 days, the company had a 70% adoption rate.

 Employees utilized this new way of learning to fill skill gaps which helped them achieve larger professional goals.
 Andrew Melnick, an employee at TBC, took Excel courses for professional development and build proficiency in his new role.
 “I began my focus mainly on Excel classes due to my transition into the role of Risk Analyst.
-Although I had a basic knowledge of Excel, the Udemy for Business courses helped me really increase my knowledge so I could ‘wow’ my new supervisor with my Excel skill set.”
+Although I had a basic knowledge of Excel, the Udemy Business courses helped me really increase my knowledge so I could ‘wow’ my new supervisor with my Excel skill set.”

 Andrew was not only able to build the right skills for his new role, but also improved his presentation abilities so he could present to the executive staff with confidence.

 “These classes helped me gain confidence to have my reports presented at the executive level here at TBC.
 The need for projects and my own professional development have gone hand in hand with my course selection.”